The Magic of Double Casting in Theatre

 Learning That Every Role Matters

+Double casting also gives performers the chance to play a main role and a supporting role throughout the run.
+It’s a little like trying on different hats—you discover new skills, meet different characters, and learn that every part matters.
 One of my favorite moments is seeing a performer who usually plays a supporting role step into a main role and absolutely own it.
 You can see the pride in their posture, the sparkle in their eyes, and the way the entire cast responds.
 Then, when they return to a supporting role, they bring even more insight and energy to the team.
 That’s theatre magic.

-As a performer you are always taught there are no small parts and when you double cast you teach performers that in a way that they can really appreciate it.
+As a performer, you are always taught there are no small parts, and when you double cast, you teach performers that in a way that they can really appreciate it.

 The Director’s Balancing Act

+I won’t sugarcoat it—double casting does take more planning.
+Schedules need to be coordinated, rehearsal time split, and notes given twice.
 One of the hidden gems of double casting shows up in rehearsals.
 When you have two performers sharing a role, it naturally means you sometimes go back and run the same number or scene twice—once for each cast.
 And while that might sound like extra work, it’s actually a huge win for learning and growth!

 Here’s why: when a performer watches their cast mate go first, they get a chance to see the scene in action before stepping in themselves.
 It’s a perfect way to learn, because we all take in information differently—some performers learn by doing, while others learn by watching.
 Double casting gives everyone the chance to do both.